She's a

 Politicians do pontificate,

-about the things we really hate,
+about the things we really

 and the last word across their lips was a lie.